 I’m sure this seems fairly boring, but this is my extremely dry shade border – and I love how lush it looks, even if the only thing blooming is the ladies mantle, because it’s SO very hard to get things to live under a 70-foot fir tree.
 So very hard.

-So these are great plants if you need to plant in dry shade:
+Great plants to plant in dry shade:

 1. Variegated Bishops Weed – invasive anywhere else, only in dry shade are you thankful it keeps spreading!

 2. Ladies Mantle – it doesn’t reseed in dry shade as it does in moister areas, and it doesn’t always last through the winter, but it does nicely, as you can see, when it does.

 3. Brunnera – love, love, LOVE it for dry shade – the silver-tipped ‘Jack Frost’ is my favorite, but the regular green variety self-sows which, again, is only lovely because it’s such a hard area to get things to grow.